-In this video, you'll learn how to timelapse with a Samsung phone.
+In this video and article, you'll learn how to timelapse with a Samsung phone.

-I’m using the S21 Ultra, which has some nice features but the principles of what I’m about to explain all remain the same on other recent Samsung phones as well.
+I’m using the Samsung S21 Ultra, which has some nice features but the principles of what I’m about to explain remain the same on other recent Samsung phones as well.

 In a future video, I’ll talk about other Android timelapse apps I recommend.

-- We can now shoot 4K/UHD timelapse footage, both on the main lens, as well as on the super wide lens.
+- You can now shoot 4K/UHD timelapse footage, both on the main lens, as well as on the super wide lens.

-- You can also opt to enable a stabilisation feature which drops the resolution down to FHD and only allows the main lens.
+- You can also opt to enable a stabilization feature that drops the resolution down to FHD and only allows the main lens.

 How to shoot a timelapse on Samsung